Algorithms for the ferromagnetic Potts model on expanders: Introduction

 \section{Introduction}

 The $q$-state Potts model on a graph $G=(V,E)$ at inverse temperature $\beta$ is given by the partition function

 where the sum is over all assignments of the spins $[q]=\{1,2,\dotsc,q\}$ to the vertices of $G$, and $m(G,\sigma)$ is the number of edges such that both endpoints receive the same spin under $\sigma$.
-The Potts model has been of continued interest in computer science, most notably because of its direct relations to combinatorial notions such as $q$-cuts and graph colorings.
+The Potts model has been of continued interest in combinatorics and computer science, most notably because of its direct relations to notions such as $q$-cuts and graph colorings.
 The Potts model also arises in physics and other areas as a generalization of the Ising model.
 The main computational question associated to the Potts model is to approximate the partition function.
-The model is a canonical example of a Markov random field, and hence an excellent test-bed for algorithmic techniques.
-We say the Potts model as above is \emph{ferromagnetic} when $\beta > 0$ and \emph{antiferromagnetic} when $\beta < 0$.
-We are interested in the ferromagnetic model because for $q\ge 3$, at low temperatures approximating the partition function is hard for a complexity class of counting problems known as \BIS{}~\cite{GJ12,GSVY16}. \BIS{} consists of problems that are equivalent to counting the number of independent sets in bipartite graphs~\cite{DGGJ04}, and understanding the complexity of \BIS{} is a longstanding problem.
+The model is a canonical example of a Markov random field, and hence an excellent testbed for algorithmic techniques.